Travel 4 minutes 31 October 2024

 The Colosseum from Via Nicola Salvi

-The sky above Rome from Parco Monte Ciocci
+The Roman Sky from Parco Monte Ciocci

-Parco Monte Ciocci, also known as Parco del Pineto, is one of Rome's hidden gems, a place where history and the beauty of nature collide in a spectacular setting.
+Parco Monte Ciocci, also known as Parco del Pineto, is one of Rome's hidden gems—a place where history and the beauty of nature collide in a spectacular setting.
 The park covers a vast green area commanding breathtaking views of the Eternal City.

 Trastevere and its narrow streets

-The Rationalist Colosseum in the EUR district
+The Rationalist Colosseum

-The Colosseo Quadrato or "Square Colosseum", as Romans call it, or the Palazzo della Civiltà Italiana (Palace of Italian Civilisation), is an emblem of the Rationalist architecture of the Fascist period.
-Its geometric lines and symmetrical arches create a play of light and shadow that makes every shot incredibly fascinating.
-The building, inaugurated in 1940, represents a dialogue between past and future, a nod to the Colosseum and a reference to Futurism.
-Now the headquarters of Fendi, it is accessible during the hours listed by the fashion brand, but also promises extraordinary photographic perspectives from the outside, particularly from the rear staircase.
+The Colosseo Quadrato or "Square Colosseum," as Romans call it, or the Palazzo della Civiltà Italiana (Palace of Italian Civilisation), is an emblem of the Rationalist architecture from the Fascist period.
+Its geometric lines and symmetrical arches add a dramatic touch to any shot.
+Now the headquarters of Fendi, the 1940s-era building has limited accessibility, but promises extraordinary photographic perspectives from the outside, particularly from the rear staircase.

 Choosing the right time of day is essential.
 Early morning or late afternoon are ideal, as the natural light highlights the lines and shapes of the building, creating sharp contrasts and deep shadows.
 Concentrate on the architectural details such as the inscriptions on the walls and the majestic marble statues at the corners of the building.
 Shooting in black and white is another technique that can enhance the building's drama and elegance, emphasizing its pure forms and rigorous architecture.